 Percent correct intelligible, scripted words for trained/untrained scripts

-Time frame: change from pre-treatment to post-treatment (9 weeks after treatment onset) and follow-up at 3 months post-treatment
+Time frame: change from pre-treatment or waitlist to post-treatment or waitlist (12-13 weeks), and follow-up at 3 months post-treatment

 Change in barriers and facilitators in dyad conversation